 It is moderately difficult to get into UNC Asheville.
 UNC Asheville evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 In 2022, UNC Asheville accepted 74% of all applicants, about 3,180 from 4,278 applicants.

 Schools that are moderately difficult to get into, like UNC Asheville, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|

 Make sure to check with University of North Carolina Asheville for more information on admission factors.

 To apply to University of North Carolina Asheville, all applicants must submit the following items.
 Double check with University of North Carolina Asheville's admissions department to confirm all application materials and requirements.